Raymond Reddington: Early life and military career

-Following his disappearance, Reddington resurfaced as a high-profile criminal.
-He was implicated in several acts of espionage and treason, including selling classified information and compromising U.S. assets in Moscow, Islamabad, and Beijing.
-He built a global criminal syndicate comprising smugglers, hackers, mercenaries, arms dealers, and corrupt corporate executives.
-Known for his ability to broker illegal deals and facilitate black market transactions, he became known as "the concierge of crime."
-Reddington was added to the FBI's Ten Most Wanted Fugitives list, initially at number four and later ascending to the top position.
+After his disappearance, Reddington became a fugitive of the FBI and entered the criminal underworld.
+Over the next two decades, he formed networks and conducted business within the criminal world, becoming known as the "Concierge of Crime."
+He remained one of the FBI's most wanted fugitives and evaded arrest for 20 years. initially at number four and later ascending to the top position.

 Robert Vesco mentored Reddington in his early days as a fugitive.
 After Vesco deceived him in a failed investment scheme, he began working with SVR (Russian Foreign Intelligence Service) agent Ivan Stepanov.
 This relationship deepened over time, with Stepanov becoming a close friend and ally.

-In 1991, a bombing that killed several Russian intelligence leaders in Kursk was falsely attributed to Reddington.
-As a result, Zoe D'Antonio was imprisoned as a dissident, and her father, Milos Kirchoff (known as "Berlin"), was exiled to a gulag.
-While in exile, Kirchoff was manipulated into believing that Reddington was responsible for his daughter's death, fueling a vendetta against him.
-The conspiracy was later revealed to involve figures such as Alan Fitch and Stanley R. Kornish, who framed Reddington.

 Criminal enterprise and notable associates

-Throughout the 1990s and 2000s, Reddington carried out numerous high-profile crimes, including the robbery of the U.S. Embassy in Italy with Sebastian Royce in 1992.
-By 1994, he was charged with treason in absentia.
-He expanded his operations across various sectors, including pharmaceuticals, shipping, communications, and private military contracting.
-In 1995, Reddington rescued a 14-year-old Dembe Zuma, the son of Samwel Zuma, a low-level operative of the Mombasa Cartel, from a human trafficking operation in Kenya.
-He later took Dembe in and raised him as his own.
+Reddington rescued Dembe Zuma the son of Samwel Zuma, a low-ranking operative of the Mombasa Cartel, from human trafficking in Kenya when he was 14 years old.
+He had been sold after his family was killed when he was six.
+Reddington found him chained in the basement of a brothel in Nairobi.
+He later took Dembe in, helped him recover, and ensured that he received a university education.

 He interacted with numerous figures in the criminal underworld, including Hans Koehler (plastic surgeon), T. Earl King VI (arms dealer), Anslo Garrick (former associate turned enemy), Gina Zanetakos (assassin), and Bo Chang (technological expert).
 Reddington also maintained relationships with individuals such as lawyer Marvin Gerard and grifter Gregory Devry.

 Connection to Elizabeth Keen

 Reddington maintained a longstanding interest in Elizabeth Keen, arranging for his friend Sam Scott to foster her after her parents’ disappearance.
-As she grew older, he hired operative Jacob Phelps (later known as Tom Keen) to watch over her under the guidance of an intermediary known as the Major.
+As she grew older, he hired operative Christopher Hargrave (later known as Tom Keen) to watch over her under the guidance of an intermediary known as the Major.
 Reddington later ended the arrangement when Tom became romantically involved with Liz.

 He also covertly monitored her progress through the FBI Academy and ensured she graduated early.
 He remained invested in her safety throughout the series, often manipulating events to protect her.